 - NCEA Level 3 (60 credits or more at L3)

-- Three subjects – at Level 3 or above, made up of:
+- Three subjects (two semester courses of each) – at Level 3 or above, made up of:

 - 14 credits each, in three approved subjects